sylhare/Type-on-Strap/_posts/2019-04-17-uncertainty-autoencoders.md

  On average, we observe a 32% improvement across all datasets and measurements.
 For results on more datasets and tasks involving applications of UAE to transfer learning and supervised learning, check out our paper below!

 > Uncertainty Autoencoders: Learning Compressed Representations via Variational Information  Maximization
 > Aditya Grover, Stefano Ermon
 > AISTATS, 2019.
 > [paper](https://arxiv.org/pdf/1812.10539) [code](https://github.com/aditya-grover/uae)

-This post was shared earlier on the [Ermongroup blog](https://ermongroup.github.io/blog/uae/).
+This post was shared earlier on the [Ermon group blog](https://ermongroup.github.io/blog/uae/).

 [^pca]: We show in Theorem 2 in the paper that in the case of a Gaussian noise model, PCA is a special case of the information maximizing objective for a linear encoder and optimal (potentially non-linear) decoder under suitable assumptions.

 [^bvae]: While not discussed in the original paper, the UAE objective can be seen as a special case of the $$\beta$$-VAE objective for $$\beta=0$$.
 Higgins, Irina, Loic Matthey, Arka Pal, Christopher Burgess, Xavier Glorot, Matthew Botvinick, Shakir Mohamed, and Alexander Lerchner.
 2016.
 “Beta-Vae: Learning Basic Visual Concepts with a Constrained Variational Framework.”
 In ICLR, 2017.